Bhaveshcoding/Modular-Bluetooth-Controlled-Prosthetic-Hand-with-Adaptive-Grip-System/README.md

 ---

+# NOTE:
+Since, this project was made first for stasis and is being transferred to horizons, by permission of of both parties as no funding was taken from stasis and it is unapproved.
+THUS, I REQUEST THE VIEWER TO GIVE ME HRS ACCORING TO MY JOURNAL.
+THANKING YOU!

+---
 # What it is

 This project is a simple prosthetic hand that uses a tendon-driven string mechanism and is controlled over Bluetooth using an HC-05 module and SG90 servos.
 It is a 3D-printed model that I designed myself :).
 It is a simple project and I hope you all can build it too!